Albert McKern PhD programme in Reproductive Health and Science

 Research

-The programme is based at the Centre for Reproductive Health (CRH) within the Institute for Regeneration and Repair (IRR).
+The programme is based at the Centre for Reproductive Health (CRH) within the Institute for Regeneration and Repair (IRR) which has three main research themes.

 Students will receive cross-disciplinary training aimed at equipping graduates with skills to drive future research developments in reproductive science and health.
 At the end of 3 years of PhD study, 0.5 years of funding is available to support approved activities that enable student career progression.